 This effectively gives you the longest off-peak window on the market — any time you are smart-charging, you pay 8p.
 The daytime rate for non-EV usage is 29.47p/kWh.

-The standing charge is 60p/day (£219/year) — the highest in this comparison and £55/year more than Octopus.
-Factor this in when comparing total costs.
+The catch: The standing charge is 60p/day (£219/year) — the highest in this comparison and £55/year more than Octopus.
+That almost wipes out E.ON's per-kWh advantage.
 E.ON works best for drivers with unpredictable schedules who cannot always charge overnight.

-4. ScottishPower EV Saver — simple overnight rate
+4. ScottishPower EV Saver — simple and green

-The 5-hour window is slightly shorter than Octopus (6 hours) or EDF (7 hours), but still adds approximately 150 miles of range on a 7kW charger — comfortably enough for most daily driving.
+The 5-hour window is slightly shorter than Octopus (6 hours), but still adds approximately 150 miles of range on a 7kW charger — comfortably enough for most daily driving.

 OVO takes a different approach — instead of a per-kWh rate, they offer fixed monthly plans that include a set number of miles: